Questions

 What tense is it’s been raining all day?

-READ ALSO: What is the difference between DPPH and ABTS?
+READ ALSO: What is the relationship between forecasting and planning?

 The Present Perfect Continuous Tense is used for an action that began some time in the past and is still continuing.
 It had been raining all morning.
 The Past Perfect Continuous Tense is used to denote an action that began before a certain point in the past and continued up to that time.